Birds Group

 Feathers are one of the defining characteristics of birds.
 They serve various purposes, including flight, insulation, and protection.
 Feathers are made of a protein called keratin and consist of a central shaft with barbs branching out from it.
 Birds molt their feathers regularly to maintain their condition.

-See also Average Bird
+See also Black And Blue Bird Species

 Beak and Talons